24 Mar 2025

 Notion is also well known for its project and planning capabilities, allowing you to use or import templates from others to build the perfect planning environments.

 This means you're not limited to notes, tasks, or calendars; you can create entire workspaces, including Kanban boards and various project management views, suitable for individual and team use.
+These project and planning abilities have made Notion very popular, with many users sharing tutorials on YouTube about the different ways to use it.

 Notion is one of the most popular applications because of its high level of customization.
 You can build almost anything you want, although Notion does take some time to learn compared to Evernote.